 design by Stephanie Forsythe + Todd MacAllendocumentation

-rare earth magnets set into the final layer of textile form a hidden seam for the shade to fasten to itself.
+rare earth magnets set into the textile create a hidden seam for the shade to fasten to itself.

 urchin’s asymmetrical sides create two distinct families of forms.
 Flipping the flat side out turns the shade into a cone or cylinder, while the curved side fashions more rounded, natural shapes.